Harborg1/Hybrid-Cryptography/README.md

 # Hybrid Cryptography Project

-This README provides step-by-step instructions for installing and configuring the required dependencies to build and run a TLS client and server using OpenSSL 3.5.
+This README provides step-by-step instructions for installing and configuring the dependencies required to build and run a TLS 1.3 connection between a client and a server using OpenSSL 3.5.
-The setup enables both classical and hybrid cryptography through the OQS provider.
+The setup supports both classical and hybrid cryptography through the OQS provider.

 ---